sudesnac/HumanBF-Connectivity/README.md

 # Human Basal Forebrain (BF) Multimodal Connectivity

-This repository contains code and data in support of the paper "Multimodal gradients of basal forebrain connectivity across the neocortex": that can be found [here](https://www.nature.com/articles/s41467-024-53148-x).
+This repository contains the data analysis and visualization code notebooks related to the paper: "Multimodal gradients of basal forebrain connectivity across the neocortex".
+The publication can be found [here](https://www.nature.com/articles/s41467-024-53148-x).

 ## Prerequisites